-The Chairman of the Supervisory Board shall convene meetings of the Board.
-Meetings must always be called, however, if two members of the Board so request.
+The Chair shall convene meetings of the Supervisory Board.
+Supervisory Board meetings shall always be held, however, when two members of the Board request it.
 Meetings of the Supervisory Board shall be deemed to have a quorum if a majority of members are in attendance.
 Decisions shall be taken by majority vote.
-In case of a tie, the Chairman shall cast the deciding vote.
+In case of a tie, the Chair shall cast the deciding vote.
 Minutes shall be kept of the meetings of the Supervisory Board.

 The Supervisory Board shall determine its own rules of procedure, which shall set forth its tasks and working methods.
-The Supervisory Board is authorised to entrust the Chairman with resolving specific matters.
-The Supervisory Board may also appoint subcommittees from among its members and entrust them with preparing matters for its general meetings.
+The Supervisory Board is authorised to entrust the Chair with resolving specific matters.
+The Supervisory Board may appoint a subcommittee from among its members to prepare matters for its plenary meetings.
+[ATH: Plenary or general?]

-The Governor of the Central Bank shall attend meetings of its Supervisory Board with the right to speak and make motions.
+The Governor attends meetings of the Supervisory Board, with the right to address the meeting, make proposals, and participate in discussions.
 The Governor shall leave the meeting, however, if the Supervisory Board so decides.